github/docs/content/desktop/installing-and-configuring-github-desktop/updating-github-desktop.md

 ![About GitHub Desktop menu option](/assets/images/help/desktop/desktop-menu-about-desktop-mac.png)
 2. Click **Check for Updates**.
 ![Check for Updates button](/assets/images/help/desktop/check-for-updates.png)
-3. If an update is available, quit and relaunch {{ site.data.variables.product.prodname_desktop }} to install the update.
+3. If an update is available, quit and relaunch {% data variables.product.prodname_desktop %} to install the update.

 {% endmac %}